 EB supports you through these challenging times

-We know that many of our customers have been affected by the fires.
 In an effort to support you through these challenging times, the following information is available.

 How do I protect myself against fraud?

 The National White Collar Crime Center identifies several types of disaster fraud specific to natural and man-made disasters.
 Types of disaster fraud to understand and be aware of include: